Germany's annual celebration Oktoberfest runs from late September to the first Sunday in October.

 Credit: ETIENjones / Shutterstock.com

-The population is 91.5 percent German, with Turkish being the second largest ethnic group at 2.4 percent.
-The remaining 6.1 percent is made up primarily of those of Greek, Russian Italian, Polish, Serbo-Croatian and Spanish descent.
+The population is 91.5 percent German, with Turkish being the second largest ethnic group at 2.4 percent, according to the World Factbook.
+The remaining 6.1 percent is made up primarily of those of Greek, Russian, Italian, Polish, Serbo-Croatian and Spanish descent.

-The official language is German, with more than 95 percent of the population speaking German as their first language.
-Other languages spoken include Sorbian in East Germany; North and West Frisian, spoken around the Rhine estuary; and Danish, primarily spoken in the area along the Danish border.
-Romani, an indigenous language, Turkish and Kurdish are also spoken.
+Unsurprisingly, the official language of the country is German.
+More than 95 percent of the population speaks German as their first language, according to Angelo State University's Center for International Studies.
+Other languages spoken include Serbian in eastern Germany; North and West Frisian, spoken around the Rhine estuary; and Danish, primarily spoken in the area along the Danish border.
+Romani, which is an indigenous language, Turkish and Kurdish are also spoken.

 German food and drink

-Pork is the most consumed meat, with Schweinshaxe (braised pork hock) and Saumagen (pork stomach) being among the traditional pork dishes.
+Pork is the most consumed meat, according to the German Food Guide.
+Schweinshaxe (braised pork hock) and Saumagen (pork stomach) are a couple of traditional pork dishes.

 Bratwurst, a form of sausage, is closely associated with German food.
 Cabbage, beets, and turnips are commonly incorporated into meals, as they are native to the region, and potatoes and sauerkraut are also stars of German cuisine.

-Beer is the most popular alcoholic beverage, and the country is known as the birthplace of a number of beer varieties, including Pilsner, Weizenbier (wheat beer), and Alt.
-These beers were crafted according to Reinheitsgebot, or the "Purity Law," a 16th century Bavarian law that decreed that beer could only be brewed from barley, hops and water.
+Beer is the most popular alcoholic beverage, and the country is known as the birthplace of a number of beer varieties, including Pilsner, Weizenbier (wheat beer) and Alt.
+These beers were crafted according to Reinheitsgebot, or the "Purity Law," a 16th-century Bavarian law that decreed that beer could only be brewed from barley, hops and water, according to NPR.
 Brewers used the yeast available in the air.
 Brandy and schnapps are also favorite German alcoholic beverages.

 Germans have made tremendous contributions to classical music, and the traditions of famous German or Austrian composers such as Johann Sebastian Bach, Wolfgang Amadeus Mozart, Ludwig von Beethoven, Johannes Brahms, Richard Wagner and Gustav Mahler live on today.

 With their penchant for precision and engineering, it is not surprising that Germans have a strong tradition of printmaking by woodcut and engraving.
 There is also a strong representation of all phases of architecture — including Romanesque, Gothic, Classicist, Baroque, Rococo and Renaissance — represented in cathedrals, castles and public buildings.
-One of the most well-known examples of Classicist art is the Brandenburg Gate, a former city gate that was rebuilt in the 1700s as a triumphal arch.
-The Schloss Charlottenburg and Schloss Sanssouci palaces are fine examples of Baroque and Rococo architecture.
+One well-known example of classic German art is the Brandenburg Gate, a former city gate that is now used to symbolize Berlin's unity.

 There is a high regard for engineers in German, as evidenced by the country’s success in the automotive industry.
 Because of this high level of respect for hands-on expertise, companies tend to be headed by technical experts rather than lawyers or those with a financial background.